-Velop uses three bands.
+Velop Tri-band routers use three bands.
 One 2.4 GHz and two 5.0 GHz bands, with one of them reserved for communication between all the units.
 This is how the mesh works.
 So long as each node is within another’s signal bubble, all is well.

 In my installation, there are no dead spots and no slow spots.
 Signal is robust enough to provide full strength 50 feet out the back of the house all the way to the back wall and out the front into the street at the driver’s side door of cars parked in the front of the house.